-In North Dakota, your license can be suspended or revoked for certain criminal convictions, failing to appear in court, and a number of other reasons.
+In North Dakota, your license can be suspended or revoked for certain criminal convictions, failing to appear in court, and several other reasons.
 And if you drive while your license is suspended or revoked, you can be charged with a criminal offense.

 But these are just some of the situations that can lead to the loss of driving privileges—your license can also be suspended or revoked for other reasons.